opencloudelab/opencloudelab.github.io/_posts/openstack-contri/2016-02-09-openstack-contr-lab9.md

 ---
 layout: post
-title: Lab 9 Document Change Verification
+title: Lab 8 Document Change Verification
 categories: openstack-contri
-author: April 8th, 2016  by Xin Zhang
+author:
-description: Course content snapshot should be placed here.
-OpenStack began in 2010 as a joint project of Rackspace Hosting and NASA.
+description: This is a short lesson on how to do version control for your OpenStack contributions.
 ---

 ## Document Change Verification